Kubecost and OpenCost: Native FinOps in Kubernetes

 - Historical data: typically 15-30 days.

-- Idle cost distribution: allocation of underused nodes.
+- Idle cost distribution: how underused node cost is distributed.

 - Abandoned workloads: 0-traffic deployments.